NVIDIA-Merlin/HugeCTR/sparse_operation_kit/documents/source/get_started/get_started.md

 <div class="admonition Important">
 <p class="admonition-title">Important</p>
 <p>By default, MultiWorkerMirroredStrategy will use all available GPUs in each process.
-Please set CUDA_VISIBLE_DEVICES for each process to let each process controls different GPU.</p>
+Please set CUDA_VISIBLE_DEVICES for each process to make each process controls different GPU.</p>
 </div>

 ***create MultiWorkerMirroredStrategy***